Challenging decisions and conduct of government agencies

 The Ombudsman must let you know the result of their investigation.

-Note: Usually the Ombudsman are able to resolve complaints without using their formal powers to make a report and recommendations.
-Instead the moral authority of the Ombudsman’s office is generally enough to persuade the relevant agency to resolve the dispute – along with the threat that the Ombudsman’s formal powers might be used and therefore that criticisms of the agency by the Ombudsman might be published more widely.
+Note: Usually the Ombudsman can resolve complaints without using their formal powers to make a report and recommendations.
+Instead, the moral authority of the Ombudsman’s office is generally enough to persuade the relevant agency to resolve the dispute – along with the threat that the Ombudsman’s formal powers might be used and therefore criticisms of the agency by the Ombudsman might be published more widely.

 What if the Ombudsman’s recommendations aren’t followed?